Introduction to CAD2ENRULES - 4th April 2017 :-

 You always HAVE to produce a CAD sprinkler layout drawing for each project but I now present a way of allowing you to use it for the essential full hydraulic calculations WITHOUT having to use a separate, expensive and time consuming, hydraulics program!
 You spend an extra few minutes on adding some notes to turn the 2D plan into a 3D isometric and it is just "point and click" from now on to get the 2 or more results printouts.
 Try it now.

-You can DOWNLOAD THE LATEST VERSION OF MY FREE CAD2ENRULES PROGRAM [16.06.17 = 845 kB] now by clicking here and "Saving" it to a suitable folder on your hard disk, such as C:\AA3PROGS or C:\cad2en.
+You can DOWNLOAD THE LATEST VERSION OF MY FREE CAD2ENRULES PROGRAM [03.08.17 = 808 kB - added ME code and pipework / quantities list on the summary] now by clicking here and "Saving" it to a suitable folder on your hard disk, such as C:\AA3PROGS or C:\cad2en.
 Once saved, please hover your mouse over its line in "File Explorer" (or right click on it, choose 'Properties', then 'Details') to check that the EXE size is as quoted and my name is given, just for confirmation of the correct download and can then create a shortcut on the desktop or pin it to the taskbar.
 Remember, all my programs are produced using Delphi Pascal so never need actually installing - you simply copy the single EXE file to as many computers you have at home, in the office, branches, on-site as required and use it for your projects for nothing, forever.

 Sequence of operation of CAD2ENRULES :-